Justices to weigh Trump census plan to exclude noncitizens

 Lower courts sided with states and environmental groups that challenged the transfer as a violation of the Constitution’s provision giving Congress the power to determine spending.
 A separate suit from members of Congress also is making its way to the court.

-The justices blocked the court rulings in both the asylum seekers and border wall cases, leaving the policies in effect.
-Arguments wouldn't heard before next year and the issues would have much less significance if Joe Biden were to become president.
+The justices blocked the court rulings in the asylum seekers and border wall cases, leaving the policies in effect.
+Arguments wouldn’t be heard before next year, and the issues would have much less significance if Joe Biden were to become president.
 He could rescind Trump’s policy forcing asylum seekers to wait in Mexico, for example.